yourlabs/shlax/README.md

 - replacing docker build, that's in the state of polishing
 - replacing docker-compose, not in use but the PoC works so far
-- replacing ansible, also working in working PoC state
+- replacing ansible, also working in working PoC state, the shlax command line demonstrates

 This project is supposed to unblock me from adding the CI feature to the Sentry/GitLab/Portainer implementation I'm doing in pure python on top of